alda-lang/alda/doc/attributes.md

 To change an attribute **globally** (i.e. for every instrument in the score), add an exclamation mark (`!`) after the name of the attribute:

 ```
 violin "violin-1":
   (tempo!
 80)
   o4 f2   g4 a   b-2   a

 violin "violin-2":
   o4 c2   e4 f   f2    f

 viola:
   o3 a2 > c4 c   d2    c

 cello:
   o3 f2   c4 f < b-2 > f
 ```

 Attributes can also be set globally at the beginning of a score, before you start writing out any instrument parts.
-The attributes will still be set for every instrument.
+The attributes will still be set for every instrument at the beginning of the score.

 ```
 (tempo!
 80)

 violin "violin-1":
   o4 f2   g4 a   b-2   a

 violin "violin-2":
   o4 c2   e4 f   f2    f

 viola:
   o3 a2 > c4 c   d2    c

 cello:
   o3 f2   c4 f < b-2 > f
 ```